brissach/brissach/README.md

 <a href="https://github.com/Clouke" target="_blank"><img align="center" src="https://komarev.com/ghpvc/?username=Clouke&color=ff69b4" alt="Views" /></a>
 </p>

-Software developer with an interest in Artificial Intelligence and code optimization.
-With years of experience in Java programming, I am currently developing AI frameworks and libraries, anticheats, networking, and making code improvements.
+Experienced Java software developer with a strong focus on Machine Learning and Artificial Intelligence, as well as expertise in code optimization.
+Over the years, I have expanded my range to include developing AI frameworks and libraries, creating anticheat solutions, implementing networking solutions (including packeting), and working on backend systems and APIs.
+Additionally, I am proficient in various technologies such as Spring Boot, MongoDB, Redis, and SQL.

-Founder of [Acai Software](https://github.com/AcaiSoftware), whereas we bring innovative AI solutions to various industries.
+Founder of [Acai Software](https://github.com/AcaiSoftware), whereas we bring innovative AI solutions to digital products.

 <!--### Hi there 👋-->
 <!--![Alt Text](https://media.tenor.com/LYftKBBe2csAAAAi/earth-planet.gif)-->